QTM 350 - Data Science Computing

 Assignments and Grading Policy

 Problem Sets (50%).
 There will be ten problem sets throughout the course.
 These assignments are designed to reinforce concepts covered in lectures and readings, and to provide hands-on practice with statistical programming.
 Problem sets will include a mix of theoretical questions and practical applications.
 They will be assigned regularly and must be completed individually.
 You may discuss your work with other colleagues as long as you do not copy entire sentences, just changing a few words.
 If you worked with other students, please write down their names on your assignment.
 Please also acknowledge any sources you used in your work, including textbooks, articles, and AI resources.
-Any assignment submitted after the due date/time will automatically be graded for half points.
-To accommodate unexpected circumstances, your lowest assignment grade will be automatically dropped at the end of the semester.
-The same applies to in-class quizzes.
-Please submit all assignments as Jupyter Notebooks (.ipynb) or .pdf files via Canvas or email until midnight on the due date.
+Any assignment submitted after the due date/time will be penalised by 10% per day.
+Please submit your assignments as Jupyter Notebooks (.ipynb

 Class Quizzes (30%).
 Students will also take five in-class quizzes throughout the semester.
 These quizzes will be based on the lectures from the previous weeks.
 They will be designed to test your understanding of the material and your ability to apply the concepts to new problems.
 Quizzes will be open-book and open-notes, and students have 50 minutes to complete them.
 They are individual assessments, and students are not allowed to discuss the questions with their colleagues in class.